 The trailer for the video game “Wide Sky” uses motion graphics to illustrate some of what the game is about.
 The technique grabs the user’s interest because the background appears authentic while the motion graphics look animated.
 The use of animation lends a fun tone to any website or video.
 Since the video promotes a game, it makes sense to keep it fun and whimsical through the use of animation.

 One of the most important parts of branding is creating a cohesive message users identify with your company.
 You likely have a presence across many different platforms, both online and off.
 Adding branding to each of those elements isn’t an easy task.
 However, with your videos, you can easily share motion graphics with your logo and brand name in the same spot and with the same style in every video you release.
+If videos are not your strong suit you can always try a free online video maker as well.

 Motion graphics don’t always have to appear in a long video.
 Smaller elements, such as a moving logo or other moving pieces on a website page, grab user attention and set your site apart from your competitors.
 You can also make just a portion of your logo moveable and leave other elements static.
 Apply the concept to any part of your site where you wish to draw user attention.